 I am just beginning a project extending a nonparametric methods for estimating undetected extinctions, building upon previous work by Ryan Chisholm.
 I am also working on theoretical models for evolution of partnership / cooperation with Hanna Kokko at University of Zurich.

 Previously, I was at University of Queensland, Australia, working on the Qualitative Modelling framework to investigate our ability to predict the consequences of pest control and species reintroductions in the face of poor knowledge about the system, with Eve McDonald-Madden at University of Queensland.

 Previously, I was at University of Queensland, Australia, working on the Qualitative Modelling framework in the context of pest control.
 Before that I was in Lund, Sweden, using adaptive dynamics to model the phenological response of migratory birds to climate change.
 Before that I did a post-doc at CSIRO Entomology in Canberra, and did my PhD with Hugh Possingham at the University of Queensland.
 Both of these focused on complex systems, mathematical ecology and modelling.

 I have a son, Toivo, who was born in the Czech Republic while my partner did his first post-doc there.
-While on an extended parenting leave I volunteered at the local rodinné centrum (family centre), I started my own Fair Trade business, I volunteered to organise and run two children’s playgroups including one that serves the large refugee community in Annerley/Moorooka (Junction Park Playgroup, Monday Melodies Playgroup), volunteered to organise Fair Trade events including the annual Fair Trade Christmas Market for the Qld Fair Trade Collective, and volunteered for the Stones Corner Community Kindergarten committee.
+While on an extended parenting leave I volunteered at the local rodinné centrum (family centre), I started my own Fair Trade business, volunteered to organise and run two children’s playgroups including one that served the large refugee community in Annerley/Moorooka (Junction Park Playgroup, Monday Melodies Playgroup), volunteered to organise Fair Trade events including the annual Fair Trade Christmas Market for the Qld Fair Trade Collective, and volunteered for the Stones Corner Community Kindergarten committee.